 - Reopen receipt postings and receive all deliveries that were held,

-- Prepare result packet for Internal audit or Finance that includes reports, count sheets, etc.,
+- Prepare result packet for internal audit or finance department that includes reports, count sheets, etc.,

 - Provide an explanation of significant changes or fluctuations and